LordSerg/Pet_projects/My_Wheels/Waves/README.md

 For beauty I also added similar mechanics to each color(RGB) separately.

 ## Examples
-Example of woring program (speeded up)
+Example of working program (speeded up)
 ![Example of algorithm 1](pictures/waves.gif)